Accelerated Reader & Accelerated Math

 Each homework folder has two sides: “Return to School” (homework and papers to be returned to school) and “Keep at Home” (graded work and papers to come home and stay there).
 These folders are to be kept in good condition and should be well organized.
 Parents, please open and review the contents of your child’s homework folder on a daily basis.

 Students fill in their planners each afternoon in class.
 These planners are to be viewed nightly and possibly initialed by a parent/guardian (if requested due to inconsistent homework return).
-This helps ensure a student’s healthy habit of nightly homework and organization.
-There is a plastic folder in our planners that is convenient for holding notes, lunch money, etc. Please also keep in mind the reference materials in the planner.

 Online Edit: Don’t forget about our Homework List link at the top of the site!
 Our Twitter name is Room36Homework, or you can simply check the page each day.